johnnietse/asl-hand-sign-detector/README.md

    - **`keras_model.h5`**: The trained Keras model for ASL hand sign detection.

 ##### 6. Integrate with Your Project
-1. Place the extracted files in your project directory:
+1. Place the extracted files in your project directory.
+If you have cloned this repository, place the two extracted files (keras_model.h5 and labels.txt) into the Model/ folder within the project directory.
+Your trained model is now ready to be used for ASL hand sign detection!

 ## Usage
 Run the Tkinter app in order to start the ASL hand sign detection app with the GUI, we will run: